StrikerX3/StrikeBox/README.md

 various virtualization platforms supported by the emulator) and runs whatever is in ROM, which is provided by the user.

+If provided with a particular BIOS ROM and a raw hard disk image containing the Microsoft Xbox Dashboard, it will load the Dashboard software succesfully.
-No networking, no audio, no graphics, no games... yet ;).
+There's no networking, no audio, no graphics, no games... yet ;).

 The initial goal is to emulate the original Xbox at a low level.
-The user will have to provide their own dump of the MCPX and BIOS ROMs from an Xbox machine, as well as the appropriate game media dump in XISO format or from an extracted directory.
+The user will have to provide their own dump of the MCPX and BIOS ROMs from an Xbox machine, as well as the appropriate game media dump in XISO format or from an extracted directory and a hard disk image containing the system software.

-In the future, viXen will attempt to provide high level emulation of the kernel in order to sidestep the ROM requirements.
+In the future, viXen will attempt to provide high level emulation of the kernel in order to sidestep the ROM and dashboard requirements.
 It is a long way off, as research on the kernel is still incipient and existing implementations are incomplete, incorrect or straight up copies of illegally obtained code.

 How to Build
 ------------